circlecube/evans-block-theme/docs/talk-fse-ftw/case-for-personal-site.md

  - Use your name (or handle) if you can.
  - Find something that is available (and affordable) but also simple.
  - TLDs: .com .blog .me .site .online .xyz … (or get creative with a vanity url)
-- Remove Barriers to keeping it current
+- Remove Barriers to keeping it current (the How)
  - Find your focus and start there
  - Start small and iterate
  - Enable auto updates